SoniEx2/r-ainbow-flags/readme.markdown

 This project contains 15 flags and the CSS necessary to implement them as flair for a subreddit, as we have done over at [/r/ainbow](http://www.reddit.com/r/ainbow/).

+Go to the bottom of this readme to see what's different in this fork.

 Instructions
 ------------